-- The operational planning cycle, including development of the IAP process is initiated. - Establishment of a response Joint Field Office (JFO). - SITREPs are created based on operational tempo in coordination with the JFO. - Use of EMAC and other state mutual aid agreements to support SERT operations. - Activation of state/inter-state Multi-Agency Coordination Group(s). - Potential activation of the Public Information PIER Team, JIC, and/or BEOC. - Deployment of damage assessment and/or special teams is possible. - As appropriate, implement long-term recovery program activities, continuing through the activation levels.
+- and federal government(s), including increased coordination between AFOs and local jurisdictions. - SERT is receiving and processing multiple RFAs and assigning tasks to appropriate ID-ESFs. - The operational planning cycle, including development of the IAP process is initiated. - Establishment of a response Joint Field Office (JFO). - SITREPs are created based on operational tempo in coordination with the JFO. - Use of EMAC and other state mutual aid agreements to support SERT operations. - Activation of state/inter-state Multi-Agency Coordination Group(s). - Potential activation of the Public Information PIER Team, JIC, and/or BEOC. - Deployment of damage assessment and/or special teams is possible. - As appropriate, implement long-term recovery program activities, continuing through the activation levels.

-incident based on the following:

-- The number RFAs from local or tribal jurisdictions, state agencies, or neighboring states cannot be managed by Level 2 operations.

-- The state has sent a

-Governor's request for a

-Presidential Emergency or

-Major Disaster Declaration to

-the FEMA Region10
+- An incident that overwhelms the state's ability to respond effectively to a disaster without external assistance. - The IOEM Director orders activation in preparation for a potential, or actual, large-scale incident based on the following: - The number RFAs from local or tribal jurisdictions, state agencies, or neighboring states cannot be managed by Level 2 operations. - The state has sent a Governor's request for a Presidential Emergency or Major Disaster Declaration to the FEMA Region10 Administrator.

-Administrator.